LaurentRosenfeld/think_raku/README.md

 ```
 make
 ```
-This command will create the directory `tmpDir` where you'll find the PDF (thinkperl6.pdf) alonside other intermediate files created during the compilation process.
+This command will create the directory `tmpDir` where you'll find the PDF (thinkraku.pdf) alonside other intermediate files created during the compilation process.

 To move the created pdf to the directory `PDF` in the root directory, run: